 Please ensure that your submission complies with these guidelines.
 Otherwise, your submission may not be received or processed by the Editorial Office.

-Book reviews offer important insights on recently published or upcoming books on EiE that attempt to clarify, contribute to the evidence base, and/or develop the field.
+Book reviews offer important insights on recently published or upcoming books that contribute to the EiE evidence base or clarify or develop the field.

-Please share your new book (published within the last 2 years) with the Journal on Education in Emergencies.
+Please share your new book (published within the last two years) with the Journal on Education in Emergencies.
 Books should focus on one or more dimensions of EiE.
-Kindly send books for review consideration to the Book Reviews Editor:
+Kindly send two copies of your book for review consideration to the Book Reviews Editor:

 New York University

 246 Greene St., Rm 306W

 Book Review Submission

 The Book Review Editor seeks individuals well qualified by research interests and publications to review books in their areas of expertise.
 JEiE does not accept unsolicited reviews.
 If you are interested in being considered as a reviewer, kindly express your interest along with your CV to email@example.com.